Alice Recknagel Ireys: Career

 Ireys became known for a design aesthetic that bridged between the late 19th century ideal of the gracious formal estate and the 20th century concern for modest residential landscaping and enhanced public spaces.
 She borrowed elements such as terraces and parterres from large-scale landscaping and modified them for more limited acreage, emphasizing such features as serpentine walkways that created an illusion of larger space than actually existed.
-Over the course of a long career, she designed over a thousand projects in more than a dozen states.

 For the Brooklyn Botanic Garden, she designed both the Mae L. Wien Cutting Garden and Helen's Garden of Fragrant Plants (now the Alice Recknagel Ireys Fragrance Garden).
 The latter was designed specifically for the vision-impaired as a memorial to a blind woman named Helen Goodhart Altschul.
 It featured wheelchair-accessible paths, raised beds, and Braille signage, and visitors were encouraged to touch the plants.
 It was widely imitated by designers concerned with making public gardens accessible to people with disabilities.
 The Fragrance Garden at the Brooklyn Botanic Garden opened in 1955.